lilyosah/tech-knowledgebase/Ruby Rails.md

 ## [[Javascript]] in Rails
 Can link, button, form helper can take optional parameter `remote: true` to make it an [[AJAX]] request instead of HTTP

+If controller method responds to the format that is requested, to send back js it defaults to sending the name of that controller method

 ## Testing
 [[Ruby#Testing]]